ECB promises 'firm' roll-out of money printing

 GREEK HELP

-Draghi said help for cash-strapped Greece was an issue firmly in the hands of the Greek government, which has yet to produce an acceptable program of economic reforms to unlock euro zone funds.
+Draghi said help for cash-strapped Greece was an issue firmly in the hands of the Greek government, which has yet to produce an acceptable programme of economic reforms to unlock euro zone funds.

 But he also said there was no immediate prospect of cutting off Greek banks' access to funding.